 7. Interpret Shakespeare’s works using critical perspectives.

-8. Write a thesis-driven essay using literature as a primary source.
+8. Write a thesis-driven essay using primary and secondary sources.

 9. Apply the appropriate formal conventions when writing about literature.